cirosantilli/networking-cheat/tcp.md

 ### States

+TCP is described by a state diagram: <http://en.wikipedia.org/wiki/File:Tcp_state_diagram_fixed_new.svg> Each side of the connection is in one of those states and obeys those transitions.

 There are a few predefined states which server and client can be.

 - `LISTEN` (server) represents waiting for a connection request from any remote TCP and port.